firojalam/Detecting-Previously-Fact-Checked-Claims/README.md

 # Detecting Previously Fact Checked Claims

 This repository contains a dataset and experimental scripts associated the work ["The Role of Context in Detecting Previously Fact-Checked Claims"](https://arxiv.org/abs/2104.07423) accepted at NAACL (Findings), 2022.
+The paper focuses on detecting previously fact-checked claims based on the input claims.
+We focus on claims made in a political debate and we study the impact of modeling the context of the claim: both on the source side, i.e., in the debate, as well as on the target side, i.e., in the fact-checking explanation document.

+Code and dataset for a similar work can be found in ["That is a Known Lie: Detecting Previously Fact-Checked Claims"](https://github.com/sshaar/That-is-a-Known-Lie).
+You can find the paper in this link, https://www.aclweb.org/anthology/2020.acl-main.332.pdf.

 __Table of Contents:__